michaeltlu/cxr-risk/README.md

 Inference can be run on the GPU or CPU, and should work with ~4GB of GPU or CPU RAM.
 For GPU inference, a CUDA 10 capable GPU is required.

+There are two ways to run this model:

-This example is best run in a conda environment:
+1) In a conda environment:

 ```bash
 cd location_of_repo